superfunc/similar_kanji_game/README.md

-> Note: bugs will get fixed, feel free to file them, but packaging and feature requests I likely won't have time for <3
+> ⚠️ bugs will get fixed, feel free to file them or submit PRs for them,
+> but packaging, feature requests, and feature request PRs I likely won't have time for.

 A simple little game for drilling kanji that you frequently mix up.